timmcginley/41936/Assignments/B.md

 1:200 or appropriate
 * Location of the building
 * Access for the fire brigades to the building
+* Placement of the building showing the access of the fire brigade
 * Access for waste truck
 * Utility systems connected to the building
+* Evacuation strategy showing the building
 * Fire egress

 #### Two alternative ground floor drawings: